kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

   the super-system.
 - It must be possible to connect to ports of an included subsystem
-- It should be possible to remove elements of the subsystem from the supersystem (blocks, connections)
+- It should be possible to remove elements of the subsystem from the supersystem (blocks, connections).
-- The use of third party schedule computation tools via some form of plugin mechanism shall be supported.
+- The use of (third party) schedule computation tools via a form of plugin mechanism shall be supported.
+Nevertheless, it must be possible to specify schedules manually.
-- It must be possible to specify schedules manually.
-At the same time it should be possible to integrate third-party (e.g. via a plugin mechanism) schedule computation tools.
 - To support existing users, the extensions shall be as backward compatible as possible